zeloras/mcp-twikit/README.md

 # MCP-Twikit

-A Model Context Protocol (MCP) server for Twitter search.
+A Model Context Protocol (MCP) server for interacting with Twitter.

 ## Installation